Kosters curse Coordination

 - Assistance to landholders is being coordinated by the Mitchell River Watershed Management Group, in collaboration with Mareeba Shire Council, JAMARR, and Biosecurity Queensland.

 - Professional spotters and weed contractors are the most effective response.
-But funding is difficult to secure.
+But funding must be secured for ongoing works.
 We will take advantage of all opportunities for funding to continue operations against the weed.

 - To be effective, we will need to work together as a community.
 Everyone will be asked to pitch in, to assist in some way.